FuelLabs/intro-to-sway/README.md

 require(asset_id == BASE_ASSET_ID, InvalidError::IncorrectAssetId(asset_id));
 ```

-Next, we can use the `msg_amount` function from the standard library to get the number of coins sent from the buyer.
+Next, we can use the `msg_amount` function from the standard library to get the number of coins sent from the buyer along side the transaction.

 ```rust
 let amount = msg_amount();